- Trello vs. Slack is a common comparison people make, but it isn’t very helpful for determining how best to use the two systems.

 The Trello App works no differently.
 Using the Slash Command

 /trello, you can create new cards straight from Slack.
 This add-on also lets you attach conversations from Slack to Trello cards, subscribe to updates on a card, update due dates, and join cards and boards.

 If you’re brand-new to Trello and Slack, this may seem confusing right now.
 The easiest way to overcome this is to dedicate some time to tinkering in the two systems, installing one or both of the add-ons I mentioned, and practicing taking different actions yourself.

 It’s also possible you just finished reading this article and realized Trello and Slack are not what you’re looking for.
-If this is you, don’t worry—we can make recommendations to help in your search.
-Use our Product Selection Tool to request a free, personalized shortlist of the best project management solutions for your business.
+If this is you, don’t worry — we can make recommendations to help in your search.
+Use our Project Management Software Product Selection Tool to request a free, personalized shortlist of the best project management solutions for your business.
 Getting started is easy and takes less than five minutes.